 USA: East Point Food Company fined $504,000 by State Ag Department

+Commissioner of Agriculture Tommy Irvin cited concern over public health as the reason for levying the largest fine relating to food safety in the Georgia Department of Agriculture's history against a company for violations of state food laws.
 Commissioner Irvin announced today that an East Point wholesale food distributor has been fined $504,000 by the Georgia Department of Agriculture for violating The Georgia Food Act and The Georgia Egg Law.

 - How General Mills plans to grow - CAGNY

 - Comment: Meal kits in US - don't believe the hype

 - Wessanen eyes growth in "resurgent" organic market

 - Does Kraft Heinz want to swallow Unilever whole?